dvdmtw98/notes/My Vault/computer-networks/wide-area-network/wide-area-network-wan.md

 ### WAN Technologies

-1. **<u>Circuit Switching</u>**
+#### Circuit Switching
 Was designed for telephone calls
 Uses a dedicated point-to-point connection (Used very rarely for PC anymore)
 A circuit guarantees you full bandwidth of the circuit and remain connected for duration of your call (When we are using the circuit no one else can use it)
 The nodes had to be physically connected as with a dedicated electrical circuit (Earlier the circuits have to manually connected by cable operators)

-2. **<u>Packet Switched Virtual Circuits</u>**
+#### Packet Switched Virtual Circuits
 Modern networks make use of this approach
 It makes use of virtual switches to provide end-to-end communication (Routers routes the packet in the network
 The routing looking like a circuit is setup for that packet hence virtual circuit)
 Data is moved in packets based on the destination address in each packet
 The bandwidth and connection of the circuit is shared with other packets (This is why sometimes the internet speed can reduce at certain times)

 ### Connection Methodologies